NMDL-MSU/Differential-Gene-Expression/RER_Thoughbreed/README.md

 Determined differentially expressed genes among 15 RER and 8 control fillies.

 #### &nbsp;&nbsp;&nbsp;&nbsp;DE Analysis:
-The scripts used to run this analysis can be viewed in detail <a href="https://htmlpreview.github.io/?https://github.com/NMDL-MSU/Differential-Gene-Expression/blob/master/RER_Thoughbreed/DE_RER_Thoroughbred.html" target="_blank">here</a>.
+The scripts used to run this DE analysis can be viewed in detail <a href="https://htmlpreview.github.io/?https://github.com/NMDL-MSU/Differential-Gene-Expression/blob/master/RER_Thoughbreed/DE_RER_Thoroughbred.html" target="_blank">here</a>.

 #### &nbsp;&nbsp;&nbsp;&nbsp;DE Analysis accounting for Dantrolene treatment:
-The scripts used to run this analysis can be viewed in detail <a href="https://htmlpreview.github.io/?https://github.com/NMDL-MSU/Differential-Gene-Expression/blob/master/RER_Thoughbreed/DE_Dantrolene_RER_Thoroughbred.html" target="_blank">here</a>.
+The scripts used to run this DE analysis can be viewed in detail <a href="https://htmlpreview.github.io/?https://github.com/NMDL-MSU/Differential-Gene-Expression/blob/master/RER_Thoughbreed/DE_Dantrolene_RER_Thoroughbred.html" target="_blank">here</a>.